genivaldo-alves-silva/TreeVisualization/TV_support_values.md

 # Tree Visualization With Support Values

-This script uses Toytree and Toyplot to load, root, and visualize a phylogenetic tree from a local file.
+This script uses Toytree and Toyplot to load, root, and visualize a phylogenetic tree (`.tre`) from a local file.
 It applies specific styling based on node support values, generates a custom visualization, and exports the output to an SVG file.

 ## Import Libraries